June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 You may purchase a student version of the software to install on your own computer for $30.
 ArcGIS Pro requires a PC (i.e. a computer running Windows) but if you have a Mac or Linux machine you can get around this by building a Windows partition on your hard drive or using a virtual machine.

-To install ArcPro on your own computer:
+**To install ArcPro on your own computer:**

 If you have a Mac or Linux computer, you will first have to set up a Windows partition.
 You can [follow these instructions](https://support.apple.com/en-ca/HT201468) **Unfortunately we cannot provide any support for this step of the installation.**
 * Check that your computer meets the system requirements for ArcPro using [this link](http://www.systemrequirementslab.com/Client/Standard/?apikey=50F41142-39B0-4061-97C2-BA7B7FE43D0E&refid=1186&item=12433).
 * [Head to](http://gis.ubc.ca/software/) to purchase, ArcGIS.
 Important Note: ArcGIS Pro is not yet available for download directly from this site, only ArcMap.
-Once you make the purchase, email your receipt to Jose Aparicio at: labhelp@geog.ubc.ca Jose will then send you a link to download ArcPro.
+Once you make the purchase, email your receipt to Jose Aparicio at: labhelp@geog.ubc.ca Jose will then send you a link to download ArcPro.  *Jose is very busy at the end of term, it may take him a bit to get you the logon.*

 ## Option 3: UBC Library GIS (Last Resort)